abhishekrathore/fullstackbootcamp2019/01_REACT/1_REACT_BASICS/README.md

   }
 ```

+You will find that "Hello World, YouStart" as the h1 heading.
+As props are read-only(immutable) we can't change the variable part of this.
+For a dynamic response we have to use state variables.

 ## 16. Using State

 Props are read-only and can't be changed.
 So we need a gloal variable to store the change with the component.
 State is a global object which is used to change UI of your web components.
 Only when state is update DOM is updated.
 You can't change state object directly, so we use `setState` function which changes the state and refreshes the DOM.